 Magic and Sorcery?
 Witchcraft?
-We spent a day touring around a magical island called Siquijor.
+My friends and I spent a day touring around a magical island called Siquijor.
 Click the link below to see what we got up to!

 - Quick Links